 Those fluctuations can be dramatic.
 In April 2013, the world gasped when bitcoins value jumped from around $40 the previous month to $140.
-By the end of the year, its value had spiked to more than $1000.
-At the time of writing, it has slipped back down in value to around $300 per bitcoin.
+Peak pricing reached $19,891.99 in December of 2017.
+At the time of writing, it has slipped back down in value to around $5,559 per bitcoin.

 There are various ways to acquire bitcoin, although the simplest way to buy the asset in large amounts is to register with an exchange and purchase bitcoins using fiat currency.

-Exchanges can be tricky, because many of them have proven to be highly unreliable, especially in the early days of bitcoin.
-Following the collapse of Mt Gox, one of the very first and largest bitcoin exchanges last year, things have started to improve in the exchange world.
+Exchanges can be tricky, because many of them have proven to be highly unreliable, especially in the early days of bitcoin, including the collapse of one of the very first and largest bitcoin exchanges, Japanese-based Mt Gox.

-Coinbase, which provides an online bitcoin wallet and was one of the earliest recipients of serious venture capital funding in the bitcoin world, launched its own regulated exchange in January 2015, targeting US users.
+The Coinbase exchange, which provides an online bitcoin wallet and was one of the earliest recipients of serious venture capital funding in the bitcoin world, launched in January 2012, targeting US users.

-Over in the UK, Coinfloor is a bitcoin exchange based in the city of London, which lets users trade bitcoin using pounds sterling, euros, Polish zlotys, and US dollars.
+Over in the UK, Coinfloor is a bitcoin exchange based in the city of London, and allows users to trade bitcoin using pounds sterling and euros.

 Buy and Hold